Yushi-Y/HuggingFace-patronizing-language-classifer/README.md

-# Classifying patronizing and condescending language with BERT-based models on HuggingFace
+# Classifying patronizing and condescending language with BERT models on HuggingFace
 Description:
 - Ensembled three BERT variants (DistilBERT, RoBERTa) on Hugging Face for identifying patronizing and condescending language, with the ensemble outperforming SemEval 2022's Task 4 baseline RoBERTa model.